On the stabilization of a hyperbolic Stokes system under geometric control condition: Introduction and Main Results

 we have

-Here, the sets $\mathcal{E},\mathcal{H},\mathcal{G}$ are called elliptic zone, hyperbolic zone and glancing zone, respectively, and $\mathcal{G}^j$ are the sets of points with $j-$th order of contact.
-The precise definition of this sets will be given in the next section.
+Here, the sets $\mathcal{E},\mathcal{H},\mathcal{G}$ are called the elliptic region, the hyperbolic region and the glancing surface, respectively, and $\mathcal{G}^j$ is the set of points in $\mathcal{G}$ with $j-$th order of contact.
+The precise definition will be given in the next section.